ICNHodler/docs/Rocketchat-AMA-Archive.md

 If any are not, would the team consider including them in the 2019 roadmap?
 *Asked by @RayQuin*

 > First, we admire the IIP initiative and we do read them.
-It’s certainly possible that we will adapt features based on this feedback.
+It's certainly possible that we will adapt features based on this feedback.
 Regarding IIP2, many of the suggestions are already on our roadmap, and some will be released this year.
 *Answered 31st August 2018*